 Brenda Robinson is an entertainment attorney and producer with extensive experience in the film, television and music industries.
 Brenda is a co-founder of Gamechanger Films, an equity fund that finances feature films and television series by women and diverse storytellers.
 Brenda is a graduate of the University of Michigan and obtained her law degree from the University of Pennsylvania Law School and a certificate in business and public policy from the University of Pennsylvania Wharton School.

-As a dedicated philanthropist in the arts and entertainment community and advocate on behalf of creative artists, Brenda currently serves on the boards of The Representation Project and Chicken & Egg Pictures, and is a founding advisory board member of the USC Annenberg Inclusion Initiative.
+As a dedicated philanthropist in the arts and entertainment community and advocate on behalf of creative artists, Brenda currently serves on the boards of The Representation Project, Chicken & Egg Pictures and the International Documentary Association (IDA) and is a founding advisory board member of the USC Annenberg Inclusion Initiative.
+Brenda is also active in the Sundance Institute as a member of the Women at Sundance Leadership Council and serves as an advisor to The Redford Center.
 She is a proud board member of Cinema/Chicago and the Chicago International Film Festival and currently serves as legal counsel to the festival, known as the longest running international competitive film festival in North America.
-On the music side, Brenda is a member of The Recording Academy and sits on the board of the Grammy Music Education Coalition.
+On the music side, Brenda is a member of The Recording Academy and sits on the board of the GRAMMY Museum Foundation.
 She was named one of “50 Attorneys of Note in the Music Biz” by Billboard in 2014.